- Where you can study

 Subject courses

-An introductory survey course on the history of Medieval Europe examining the development and long term influence of its political institutions, society and culture.
+An introduction to the history of Medieval Europe examining the nature and long-term influence of its culture, society and institutions of power.

-View full course detailsCourse code: 148141 A History of New Zealand's Peoples credits 15
+View full course detailsCourse code: 148141 The Histories of Aotearoa New Zealand 15 credits

 The ways in which popular culture shapes our understanding of the past are examined through recent movies, mini-series and games.
 The course explores the different ways historians and the makers of popular cultures interpret the past.